-- Functional test cases,
+- Functional cases

-- Negative test cases
+- Negative cases

-- Boundary value test cases
+- Boundary value cases

 While writing these all your TC’s should be simple and easy to understand.

-5 Simple Tips for Writing Test Cases
+Tips for Writing Tests

 There are some important and critical factors that are related to this major activity.
 Let us have a bird’s eye view of those factors first.

-Important Factors Involved while Writing Test Cases
+Important Factors Involved Writing Process:

 We live in a continuously changing world and the same holds good for a software as well.
-Software requirements change directly impact the test cases.
+Software requirements change directly impact the cases.
 Whenever requirements are altered, TCs need to be updated.

 Yet, it is not only the change in the requirement that may cause revision and update of TCs.
 During the execution of TCs, many ideas arise in the mind and many sub-conditions of a single TC may be identified.
-All this causes an update of TCs and sometimes it even leads to addition of new TCs.
+All this causes an update of TCs and sometimes it even leads to the addition of new TCs.